 Some experimental treatments, including treatment with the drug interferon, may help people for whom other treatments do not work.

-Genital warts sometimes disappear without treatment.
-It is essential, however, to distinguish the warts from the infection that causes them.
+Genital warts sometimes clear up without treatment.
+However, it is essential to distinguish between the warts and the infection that causes them.

-HPV is a lifelong, incurable condition.
-Even when genital warts disappear, whether this is due to treatment or on their own, a person will still have HPV.
-This means that they can develop genital warts again and may pass the virus onto sexual partners.
+HPV is a lifelong condition.
+Even when genital warts disappear — whether due to treatment or natural processes — a person will still have HPV.
+This means they can develop genital warts again and may pass on the virus to sexual partners.

-People who have genital warts should discuss ways to help prevent spreading the virus with their doctor.
-It is essential that people tell any sexual partners about their HPV status.
+People who have genital warts should speak with their doctor about ways to help prevent spreading the virus.
+It is important for people to tell any sexual partners about their HPV status.